 • preventing account abuse and detecting possible security breaches with respect to our digital platforms.

 If you've been referred to our services by a friend, they will be able to provide you with a referral link so that you both can take advantage of our referral scheme benefits.
 As someone who has been referred to us, we only process your data once you fill in the relevant form to sign up for a free trial and/or use any of our services.

-We will hold financial information as required by law for a maximum of 6 years, after which it will be destroyed.
+We will hold information required to maintain accurate company and accounting records (e.g. records of transactions) for 6 years, after which it will be destroyed.

 You're able to subscribe and resubscribe from our services at any time so we will not delete your data unless you ask us to do so.
 However, after 12 months of inactivity we will automatically delete your account and all associated data.
 Please see Your Rights, for more information about this.
 If you would like your data deleted now, you can email us at firstname.lastname@example.org

 Where we store your data.
 We are a UK based company, and primarily your data will be stored and processed in the UK.
 However, some of our service providers store and process data outside of the UK and the European Economic Area ("EEA"), for example in the United States.
 Not all countries outside of the UK and EEA have equivalent data protection laws to the UK and EEA, and consequently we have taken steps to ensure that service providers who may process your personal information outside the EEA have put in place appropriate measures to protect your data, such as by entering into a standard contractual clauses approved by the EU Commission or a relevant supervisory authority.
 In non-routine circumstances, we may rely on a derogation available under data protection laws to transfer your personal information outside of the UK and EEA without the aforementioned measures in place.
 You have a right to see a copy of any agreement under which your personal information is transferred outside of the EEA, although this may be redacted for reasons of commercial sensitivity